Rwb3n/nonprofit-tracker/Reports/README.md

 ## Document Usage

-The reports and dashboard documentation in this directory is primarily used by:
+The reports and dashboard documentation is primarily used by:

-- System Administrators configuring analytics
+- **System Administrators**: For configuring and maintaining the reporting system
-- Executive Management for understanding available insights
+- **Executive Management**: For understanding the metrics being tracked and reported
-- Membership Staff for learning dashboards and reports
+- **Membership Staff**: For understanding how to utilize reports in daily operations
-- Developers implementing custom reporting components
+- **Developers**: For implementing the specified reports and dashboards

-## Documentation Standards
+## Document Standards

-All reporting documentation in this directory follows these standards:
+All report and dashboard documentation in this directory follows these standards:

-- Includes standardized frontmatter with metadata
+1. **Standardized Frontmatter**: Consistent metadata format for all documents
-- Provides clear specifications for each dashboard and report
+2. **Clear Specifications**: Each dashboard and report is clearly specified
-- Specifies data sources, fields, and filtering options
+3. **Data Sources**: Each component includes specifications of data sources and fields
-- Includes mockups or wireframes of dashboard layouts
+4. **Filtering Options**: Clear documentation of available filters and parameters
-- Documents refresh schedules and sharing requirements
+5. **Refresh Schedules**: Each report includes refresh frequency and timing
-- Specifies any conditional formatting or threshold alerts
+6. **Conditional Formatting**: Documentation of any threshold-based alerts or highlighting

 ## Related Documents

 - Data model documentation is in the [Docs directory](../Docs/)
 - Process flow documentation is in the [Flows directory](../Flows/)
 - Test case documentation is in the [Tests directory](../Tests/)
-- Dashboard component specifications are in [Docs/NMT-Dashboard_Component_Specs.md](../Docs/NMT-Dashboard_Component_Specs.md) (being consolidated into this directory)
+- Dashboard component specifications are being consolidated into this directory